A Case for the Coexistence of Convenience Stores and Tạp Hóa | Saigoneer

 Photos by Le Thai Hoang Nguyen and Alberto Prieto.

 In Plain Sight is a Saigoneer series exploring overlooked or under-appreciated places in the city.
 We hope it inspires you to notice the many fascinating stories, histories, and ruminations waiting right in front of your eyes.
 Have a place that you cherish and want more people to notice it?
-Write to us via contribute@saigoneer.com.
+Write to us via [email protected].